 Applicants selected for admission to the program must provide evidence of good health and up-to-date immunizations prior to matriculation.
 Prior to beginning coursework, students are required to authorize and submit to a criminal background check, including sex offenses and crimes against minors.
 Students may also be expected to submit to drug testing required by clinical practice sites or the program.
 Non-compliance with the criminal background checks and/or drug testing policies may be cause for dismissal from the program of study.
 In addition, students are required to maintain health insurance and liability insurance coverage.
 Further information will be reviewed in detail at orientation.
 Admitted students are required to attend all orientation sessions scheduled by the program.

-Falsification of any portion of the application process, including the CASPA application, will be cause for immediate withdrawal of the admission offer or dismissal from the PA Program.
+Falsification of any portion of the application process, including the CASPA application, will be cause for immediate rescinding of the admission offer or dismissal from the PA Program.

 - Admission Guidelines